This article was posted back in 2018, but since it was popular, we made videos out of them. Watch the video and enjoy the original article below!

 As with most things in life, all matcha is not created equal.
 There are some things you should keep in mind when venturing into the land of matcha.
 Here’s what to watch out for:

 When it comes to green tea, it’s all about the quality of the soil.
 The plant grown to produce green tea is very sensitive, so experts suggest purchasing matcha from Japan rather than China as the concentration of lead tends to be higher there.
-(Read here about Japanese farmer caring for their dirt for their tea.)
+(Read here about Japanese farmers caring for their dirt for their tea.)

 Similarly, if you open up the package and an overwhelmingly gross scent of grass tickles your nose, you may have been misled.
 High-grade matcha should have a sweet smell to it.

 Another thing you want to see in your matcha is that it’s been properly de-stemmed/de-veined and thoroughly ground.
 You don’t want to find any clumps or pieces of vein and stem lurking in your fresh can of matcha!

 As mentioned at the beginning of this article, matcha should be sweet with earthy, savory, and sweet whispers of flavor.